GregRos/meta-types/1 Definitions.md

 The third entity corresponds to a meta object also named `Example`.

-**In other words, meta objects are like namespaces that can only declare types, which are all exported.**
+**In other words, meta objects are like namespaces that only contains exported type declarations.**

 This means that meta objects can be used just like namespaces, even though this isn’t the main way you’d use them.

 ```typescript
 let a: Example.A